-A streaming stick takes a novel approach is by plugging into a TV or monitor while you use a source device to connect to it while using a Wi-Fi connection.
+A streaming stick plugs into a TV or monitor while you use a source device to connect to it while using a Wi-Fi connection.
 This is problematic since not all units offer a network connectivity feature essential to this connection.
 Still, a streaming stick is ideal where you only want to stream from a laptop or smartphone because they make the entire process very easy while remaining on a cost-effective budget.
-Just get a stick that supports your desired resolution, and you’re all set.

-Q: How do I transmit HDMI signal wirelessly?
+Q: How do I transmit HDMI signals wirelessly?

 A: To transmit HDMI signal wirelessly, you need to purchase a transmitting kit that works by plugging the transmitter into the video source like laptops or cable boxes.
 In contrast, the receiver is connected to the receiving end of the TV.
 Another method is by using a streaming stick that is plugged into the receiving TV or monitor, while all that’s left to be done is to connect the source device to it by using a Wi-Fi connection.